devopsabhinav/DevopsAutomation/monitoring-stack/README.md

-## Changes made in Loki Helm Charts
+## Changes to be made in Loki Helm Charts according project's

 `values.yaml`